hackclub/dns/README.md

 This repository is used for managing Hack Club's DNS configuration through [OctoDNS](https://github.com/github/octodns).
 Please see its documentation for more information.

+## Limitations

-Domains are available for all clubs and projects related to Hack Club.
+`hackclub.xxx` subdomains are only available for all clubs and projects related to Hack Club.

-Non-HQ sites using Vercel can not use Hack Club's DNS due to Vercel limitations.
-Please consider alternatives such as Netlify or GitHub Pages.
+Non-HQ sites using ▲ Vercel can not use Hack Club's DNS due to [Vercel's platform limitations](https://github.com/vercel/community/discussions/89).
+Please consider alternatives such as [Netlify](https://www.netlify.com) or [GitHub Pages](https://pages.github.com).

 ## Adding a subdomain